RaymondOnn/Spotify-Music-Recommendation-System/README.md

 ##  Preprocessing

-Before calculating similarity metrics, data was preprocessed through the following pipeline:
+Before calculating similarity scores, here are the steps done to preprocess the data:

 -   Dropping of unnecessary features
 -   Feature engineering i.e. grouping of years in groups of 5
 -   Normalization (Minmax Scaling) on float features
--   Dummy columns created for popularity and period
+-   One hot Encoding for popularity and period
 - With the 'genre' column, 2 different vectorization methods were used, **TF-IDF** and **Word2Vec**

-Multiple similarity matrixes were then calculated separately using cosine similarity and then consolidated using the weighted approach
+Multiple sets of similarity scores were then calculated separately using cosine similarity and then consolidated using the weighted approach

 ## Conclusion & Next Steps
-Content-based recommendation using Spotify track attribute is generally effective at creating good song recommendations and increasing music discovery
+Content-based recommendation using Spotify track attributes is generally effective at creating good song recommendations and increasing music discovery

+However, there is definiely scope to improve its performance.
-1. **Greater volume of  data**: Allows recommendation systems greater flexibility when recommending songs
+1. **Greater volume of  data**: Larger song database would allows recommendation systems to pick and choose more similar songs
-2.  **Different types of data**: For e.g With playlist data, we can use song embeddings to allow recommendation systems to understand context when recommending songs, For example, to make a "soft rock" playlist
+2.  **Different types of data**: With playlist data, we can use song embeddings to allow recommendation systems to understand context when recommending songs, For example, to make a "soft rock" playlist
-3. **User Data**: Incorporate user data such as prior usage patterns and user feedback would help customize recommendation to suit user preferences better
+3. **User Data**: Incorporate user data such as prior usage patterns and user feedback would help customize recommendations to suit user preferences better